Settlement Agreements, Compromise Agreements & How Much You Should Get

 However, if your lawyer assesses that your agreement should be offering you more, they will explain this to you and offer to negotiate with your employer on your behalf.
 This additional service would require you to pay a separate fee.
 Many law firms offer a form of ‘no win no fee’ whereby the fee is a small percentage of the increase the lawyer achieves for you over and above the amount your employer originally offered.

-We see hundreds of settlement agreements and can tell you whether yours contains any unusual clauses in the small print, or doesn’t maximize potential benefits to you.
+We see thousands of settlement agreements and can tell you whether yours contains any unusual clauses in the small print, or doesn’t maximize potential benefits to you.
 If anything in your agreement seems strange or unfair to you, don’t be afraid to ask questions and check what could be done as part of the initial assessment.

 At Monaco Solicitors, we believe in going through all the possible outcomes with you in detail, all as part of the service.